-- 520.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to Independence. - 520.2 A close business relationship with an Audit Client or its management might create a selfinterest or intimidation threat.
+- Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to Independence. - A close business relationship with an Audit Client or its management might create a selfinterest or intimidation threat.
 This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.

-- 520.3 A1 This section contains references to the "materiality" of a Financial Interest and the "significance" of a business relationship.
-In determining whether such a Financial Interest is material to an individual, the combined net worth of the individual and the individual's Immediate Family members may be taken into account. - 520.3 A2 Examples of a close business relationship arising from a commercial relationship or common Financial Interest include: - Having a Financial Interest in a joint venture with either the client or a controlling owner, Director or Officer or other individual who performs senior managerial activities for that client. - Arrangements to combine one or more services or products of the Firm or a Network Firm with one or more services or products of the client and to market the package with reference to both parties. - Distribution or marketing arrangements under which the Firm or a Network Firm distributes or markets the client's products or services, or the client distributes or markets the Firm or a Network Firm's products or services.
+- This section contains references to the "materiality" of a Financial Interest and the "significance" of a business relationship.
+In determining whether such a Financial Interest is material to an individual, the combined net worth of the individual and the individual's Immediate Family members may be taken into account. - 520.3 A2 Examples of a close business relationship arising from a commercial relationship or common Financial Interest include: - Having a Financial Interest in a joint venture with either the client or a controlling owner, Director or Officer or other individual who performs senior managerial activities for that client. - Arrangements to combine one or more services or products of the Firm or a Network Firm with one or more services or products of the client and to market the package with reference to both parties. - Distribution or marketing aArrangements under which the Firm or a Network Firm sells, resells, distributes or markets the client's products or services, or the client sells, resells, distributes or markets the Firm's or a Network Firm's products or services. - Arrangements under which the Firm or a Network Firm develops jointly with the client, products or solutions which one or both parties sell or license to third parties. - 520.3 A3 An example that might create a close business relationship, depending on the facts and circumstances, is an arrangement under which the Firm or a Network Firm licenses products or solutions to or from a client.